sbme-tutorials/sbe201-final-project-team20/README.md

 - The knapsack arrays wouldn't work due to very large capacities needed to work out the problem, so we had to use the heap and build a dynamic array.

+- Cmake failed us due to an error at the last minute, add_excutables() number of arguments is invalid.

 ---

 **Crucial code segments**